-CyanogenMod is to Android, what Shelby is to Ford.
 CyanogenMod is easily the most popular AOSP (Android Open Source Project) ROM out there today, with MIUI catching up quite fast.
 While both ROMs are appealing in their own manner, MIUI ROM is based on CyanogenMod, and that alone is a testament to its awesomeness.
 How did the ROM start out, and when?
 You can read all about it on CyanogenMod’s Wiki page.
 We are not here to talk of the past, but to offer a complete in-depth review of the ROM that paved the way for the future of Android modding!
 For a list of devices officially supported by CyanogenMod, check out the official CyanogenMod page.
 CyanogenMod right now, is based on Android 2.3 Gingerbread and referred to as CyanogenMod 7.

 This is also good information for people who are new to modding their phones, the Evo in particular.
 I see a lot of the same questions being asked over and over so here is some information that some may find useful.
 I will also warn people if I know that what they are doing can potentially destroy their phone or cause it to stop working properly.
 RADIO/WIMAX/PRI/NV UPDATES: I see a lot of questions concerning this.
 Like, "Oh wow, the new HTC build # 3.29.651.5 is out.

 Answer: The same!
 1. 2.
 3. [GUIDE] ¤‡¤‡¤ Kernel starter guide and other information ¤‡¤‡¤ [GUIDE] ¤‡¤‡¤ Kernel starter guide and other information ¤‡¤‡¤ Hey guys, Sorry...